Volunteering & Officiating

 President

-2 Year Elected Term Positions: Ideally 2 years prior experience on CTSC Board
+2 Year Elected Term Position: Ideally 2 years prior experience on CTSC Board

 Vice President

-2 Year Elected Term Positions: Ideally previous volunteer or CTSC board positions
+2 Year Elected Term Position: Ideally previous volunteer or CTSC board position

 Secretary